• Home

 You will need to continue worming your puppy at:

-10 Weeks Old12 Weeks Old (3 months)4 Months Old 5 Months Old 6 Months Old After your puppy is 6 months old they should be treated for worms at least every 3 months for life.
+After your puppy is 6 months old they should be treated for worms at least every 3 months for life.
 Alternately you can use Advocate every month for protection against most gastrointestinal worms, fleas and heartworm but you will need to worm separately for Tapeworm as Advocate doesn’t treat for Tapeworm.
-For Tapeworm we use Drontal which should be available from your vet.
-PLEASE NOTE: Drontal Worming Liquid does not treat for Tapeworm and neither does Advocate.

 Microchipping

+Your puppy will be microchipped before going to their new home.
+Transfer of ownership form and instructions will be provided when you pick up your puppy.
+The microchip contains a unique 15 - Digit number which helps to identify them if your pet is lost or stolen.
 If in NSW your puppy must be registered on the NSW Pets Registry by the time he or she is 6 months old.
 Registration is done once and is valid for the lifetime of you pet.

 In NSW you can register your pet and pay the one-off registration fee online through at: